Where the Wild Things Are (soundtrack): Reception

 The soundtrack received generally favorable reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the soundtrack received an average score of 77, based on 16 reviews.

 Track listing

-All tracks performed by Karen O and the Kids and produced by O and tbiller, except "Lost Fur", performed and produced by Carter Burwell.
+All tracks performed by Karen O and the Kids and produced by O and tbiller, except "Lost Fur", performed and composed by Carter Burwell.